Buying gifts for tween girls can be difficult, but it doesn’t have to be.

-Whether your family camp, your kids get involved in scouts, goes on sleepovers, or tents in the backyard.
+Whether your family camps, your kids get involved in scouts, go on sleepovers, or tents in the backyard.

 A good sleeping bag is an awesome thing to have.
 While as an adult I still like Tinkerbell, cheap bags are too small and not at all warm.

 We also have another one by Northface bought back around 1995.
 It’s still perfect.

 We got these last year.
 Two of the kids and I have them.
 It has saved fights over the TV.
 Over Netflix.
 Over the computer.
 It has kept them busy at doctors’ offices.
 On long car rides.
-And have been used during homeschool for learning apps.
+And have been used for learning apps.

 While I’m not promoting excessive screen use, these tablets are excellent.
 They perform like expensive tablets, with a nice price tag.
-Only $ 49, though we snagged them during Black Friday for $35.
+Only $49, though we snagged them during Black Friday for $35.

 They do offer a kid’s edition, however, we just have the regular one.
 Ours came out before the version with Alexa, so I don’t have any opinion on that.

-Regular websites are a bit slow, but we don’t use it for that.
-Games, apps and even Netflix work great.
+Regular websites are a bit slow, but we don’t use them for that.
+Games, apps, and even Netflix work great.
 Though the camera isn’t great, it’s fun for the kids to practice taking photos and videos.

-Amazon has its own app store, it contains most apps you find on Google Play.
+Amazon has its own app store, which contains most apps you find on Google Play.

 I use mine exclusively for reading.
 No need to purchase books, e-books can be “borrowed” from the library.